RACAPPS/RaspiControlPanelTelegramBot/linkManager/README.md

 # Link Manager
-This piece of python shoul run on your machine to open the links you send to the bot
+This piece of python shoul run on your machine to open the links and files you send to the bot